We went on a kayaking excursion near Upsala Glacier on our first full day in Calafate. Kayaking next to icebergs is something special.

 Following the tethering class, we were allowed to kayak around icebergs but were instructed to always follow the lead guide.

 We paddled and paddled.
 Actually, Peter did most of the paddling in our kayak.

 Some icebergs were brittle enough that we could break off and eat tiny pieces.
 Iceberg ice is the best kind of ice!

 The guides explained that it took 500 years for the icebergs to arrive at that very spot where we were paddling.
-That’s a mind-boggling amount of time.

 This was a photo of the iceberg before the break.